FredoJF/FredoJF/README.md

 - 👋 Hi, I’m @FredoJF
 - 👀 I’m interested in Computer sciences, Server administration and Apps/Web development
-- 🌱 I’m currently learning Avalonia UI
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on any project that may interest me
 - 📫 You can reach me on Discord: _fredo